-Loss of the year increased by 3%, or EUR 0.367 million, to negative EUR 12.401 million in 2020 as compared to negative EUR 12.034 million in the prior year.
+Loss of the year increased by 98%, or EUR 12.198 million, to negative EUR 24.599 million in 2021 as compared to negative EUR 12.401 million in the prior year.
 The result was mainly related to higher finance costs related to the debt raised to finance the construction of new stations and the expansion of existing ones, as well as to the growing operating expenses resulting from the expansion of Fastned's organization.
-Additionally, the loss of the year was also significantly affected by COVID-19 lock-down measures which reduced traffic volumes, negatively affecting Fastned's revenues.

-Segmental analysis for the year ended 31 December 2020 and 2019
+Segmental analysis for the year ended 31 December 2021 and 2020